spoter368/Orbit/README.md

-# Toast keyboard
+# A split ergo keyboard
-Toast Keyboard - Split ergonomic keyboard with 4 rows and 6 columns
+Unnamed Keyboard - Split ergonomic keyboard with 4 rows and 6 columns

 Placeholder while I brainstorm and begin work